MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 - create_desktop_shortcut
 (True if you want to create Linux and
-Windows desktop shortcuts.)
+Microsoft Windows desktop shortcuts.)

-- override_app_name
+- fallback_app_name
-(Starting with Microsoft Edge 89, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the
+(Starting with Microsoft Edge 90, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the